Kubernetes operator for air-gapped instances

 If W&B was deployed with Kubernetes manifests, export the values like this:

-In both ways you should now have all the configuration values which are needed for the next step.
+You now have all the configuration values you need for the next step.

 Scale the current deployment to 0 pods.
 This step is stops the current deployment.

-The deployment will take a few minutes to complete.
+The deployment takes a few minutes to complete.

 Verify the installation.
 Make sure that everything works by following the steps in Verify the installation.